 I'm only one customer, but I tell everybody else to do it.

-Um the summer will be brutal if the economy stays closed.
+The summer will be brutal if the economy stays closed.

-You know, even with a May one reopening, this summer is going to be a disaster, but I think you could start to see by August or early September the signs of recovery where people feel better about things.
+You know, even with a May 1 reopening, this summer is going to be a disaster, but I think you could start to see by August or early September the signs of recovery where people feel better about things.

 I actually think it can be sooner than that.

-You know, now businesses in Michigan are suing Governor Whitmer, who's not handled any of this well, and she's in the running to be the ever-confused Joe Biden's running mate.
+You know, now businesses in Michigan are suing Governor Whitmer, who's not handled any of this well.

-But anyway, two Michigan business owners have now filed suit saying that they represent thousands of business owners like them in the state of Michigan, and it's our peak season, and they're devastating our entire industry.
+But anyway, two Michigan business owners have now filed suit saying that they represent thousands of business owners like them in the state of Michigan.

-I had a really good Talk with Randy Levine at the Yankees.
+I had a really good talk with Randy Levine at the Yankees.

-I won't reiterate everything I've been saying about well, how do you reopen New York City?
+I won't reiterate everything I've been saying about, well, how do you reopen New York City?

 I'll say it quickly.

-Temperature checks have to, if you work in a big building in New York, you gotta have a goal of 50% of workers staying home, working from home, and people are finding out, wow, this is easier than we thought, and it works, and people actually do work from home.
+Temperature checks have to, if you work in a big building in New York, you got to have a goal of 50% of workers staying home, working from home.

 Everybody's all in.